 -

-Colorado averages 5–6 peak sun hours in summer, less in winter.
-For reliable year-round power, use 5 sun hours/day in calculations.
+Colorado gets about 5–6 peak sun hours in summer, less in winter (NREL).
+For steady year-round power, use 5 sun hours/day in your math.

 Calculate Needed Wattage